nHellstrom/nHellstrom/README.md

 <h2>Current goals</h2>

-- 🐍 Become comfortable with data science tools in Python,<br/> to complement my newfound passion for creating art with the Stable Diffusion algorithm.
+- 🐍 Become comfortable with data science tools in Python, to dwell even deeper with Stable Diffusion.

 - 🎏 Expand this readme